Ian2020/monica_reminder/README.md

 bin install https://github.com/Ian2020/monica_reminder
 ```

 To install manually git clone this repo.
+Clone a tag to ensure you're on an
-Optionally copy `monica_reminder` to a
-dir on your PATH, e.g. `/usr/local/bin`.
+official version.
+Optionally copy `monica_reminder` to a dir on your PATH, e.g.
+`/usr/local/bin`.

 ## Usage